jarnalyrkar/dmplayer/readme.md

 Data is saved to a locally database-file, that's where your all your themes, presets and tracks are saved.
 When you add a file to a track, it is automatically copied to the audio folder.

-I would love to write this again in C++ with QT or something, but I simply don't have the time at the moment, so this is it for now.
+I'd love to write this again in C++ with QT or something, but I simply don't have the time at the moment, so this is it for now.

 If you have any suggestions for technical improvements, I'd love to hear it!

-## Credits:
-Included are two example files:<br>
-<a href="https://www.youtube.com/@dndscapes4824">DNDScapes</a> - Three Horses<br>
-<a href="https://freesound.org/people/Sheyvan/">Sheyvan</a> - Orchestral Victory Fanfare